Foreclosure Diversion Program

 - How Do I prepare for mediation?

-Homeowners can call the Bureau of Consumer Credit Protection’s foreclosure hotline: 1-888-664-2569 to discuss the situation, to find a housing counselor, or to be directed to legal assistance.
-In addition, the best preparation is to decide on your goals.
-Do you want to stay in the house?
-Do you have money to pay for it?
-Lenders can best prepare for mediation by knowing the status of the loan, having all documentation of the loan in order, and by bringing any forms required for review of the loan to mediation, even if the forms were previously provided with the complaint.
-Lenders should know what options for loan modification apply in each situation, and should have obtained a reasonable fair market value of the property.
+Lenders can best prepare for mediation by knowing the status of the loan, having all documentation of the loan in order, and by bringing along any extra copies of forms required for review of the loan to mediation.
+Lenders should also know what the loan is eligible to be reviewed for, and they should have obtained a reasonable fair market value of the property.

 - How Do I contact the Foreclosure Diversion Program staff?

-If you have questions or suggestions about the Foreclosure Diversion Program, please contact: Laura Pearlman, the Foreclosure Diversion Program Manager at (207) 822-0706 or by email FDMP@courts.maine.gov.
+If you want to contact the Foreclosure Diversion Program, please call or email Laura Pearlman, the Foreclosure Diversion Program Manager, or Alex Beach, the FDP Administrative Assistant, at (207) 822-0706 or by email FDMP@courts.maine.gov.

 - How Do I contact a Foreclosure Mediator?